 - Choosing the right device(s) for your loved one.
 Popular options include computers, tablets and smartphones.
 Some devices are targeted to seniors and their specific needs.

-- Communicating with loved ones on a regular basis to form and keep the habit.
+- Communicating with loved ones on a regular basis to form and keep the habit, not to mention staying close to them.

 The Gift of Social Media is truly a gift for the entire family.